'Extreme impacts': Milton to become major hurricane, barrel ashore near Tampa Bay midweek

 Strong, damaging winds well in excess of 100 mph, up to the AccuWeather Local StormMax™ of 165 mph, are expected near the point of landfall, beginning late Tuesday night and continuing through Wednesday night, as Milton crosses the peninsula.
 This can lead to widespread structural damage and downed trees and electrical lines, resulting in long-lasting power outages.

-Subtle shifts in track can have large ramifications in where the worst surge occurs, and changes in intensity can also ramp up the dangers.
+Subtle shifts in the storm's track can have large ramifications in where the worst surge occurs, and changes in intensity can also ramp up the dangers.

 "Should Milton track a bit farther south and make landfall south of Tampa, the storm surge in Tampa Bay can remain dangerous, but will not be as extreme," said Porter.
 "Such a track would also greatly increase the risk of significant, damaging inundation in areas that experienced widespread destruction from Ian in 2022, including near Fort Myers, Naples and Charlotte Harbor."